FrancescoTranquillo/FrancescoTranquillo.github.io/Projects/Method Comparison Study/readme.md

 ...|...|...|...|...|...
 118|B|2|...|...|...

-As we can see, there where two observations for each used method.
+As we can see, there were two observations for each used method.

 ## Identity and B-A plots
 Thanks to the package, some initial (but sometime exhaustive) plot can be drawn: